Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 However, they might not be in the category of less spoken languages.
 And the likelihood that you’ll come in contact with a native of these languages is very high.

-As mentioned earlier, Danish, Dutch, Norwegian, Slavic, Afrikaans, Bahasa, Malay, Romanian are some less common languages you can learn.
+As mentioned earlier, Danish, Dutch, Norwegian, Slavic, Afrikaans, Bahasa, Malay, and Romanian are some less common languages you can learn.

 Final thought